conqueror62821/Amazon-Grabber/README.md

 Clone the repo and run pip install -r req.txt to install the required packages.

-You can the price filter and searched item in amazon_config
+You can the price filter and searched item in amazon_config.

 Go to the tracker.py file and run it.